victoroh11/victoroh11/README.md

 - 👋 Hi, I’m @victoroh11
 - 👀 I’m interested in ...
-Learning python
+Learning coding
 - 🌱 I’m currently learning ...
-College year 1 Python
+Python, C, C++, etc.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... various projects
-- 📫 How to reach me ...

 <!---
 victoroh11/victoroh11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.